 - Preparation Time: 25 minutes

-- Marination Time: 1 hour (minimum)
+- Marination Time: 1 hour (recommended)

 - Cooking Time: 30 minutes

-- Total Time: 1 hour 55 minutes
+- Total Time: 1 hour 55 minutes (including marination)

-- Servings: 4 Rolls
+- Servings: 4 rolls

 Ingredients

-For Chicken Kathi Kabab Marinade:
+For Chicken Kabab Marinade

 - Ginger-garlic paste – 1 tbsp